 Energy & Environment Lab Mahila Housing SEWA Trust Project

-To address this challenge, the Energy and Environment Lab has partnered with the Mahila Housing SEWA Trust (MHT), a winner of the Urban Labs Innovation Challenge: Delhi, a project of the Tata Center for Development, to evaluate the effectiveness of heat reflective paints on lowering indoor temperatures and improving quality of life.
+To address this challenge, the Tata Centre for Development at UChicago, EPIC-India and Energy and Environment Lab have partnered with the Mahila Housing SEWA Trust (MHT), to evaluate the effectiveness of using heat reflective paints on roofs in lowering indoor temperatures and improving quality of life.
 While these paints are widely used, there is little rigorous evidence on their effectiveness outside of small-scale pilots.
-MHT will paint the roofs of 250 homes with heat reflective paint in a resettlement colony in Delhi in summer 2017.
-University of Chicago researchers will work with MHT to evaluate the impact of the paints on indoor temperatures, energy expenditures, and overall wellbeing.
+MHT is painting the roofs of households with heat reflective paint in a resettlement colony in Delhi.
+The University of Chicago researchers are working with MHT to evaluate the impact of the paints on indoor temperatures, energy expenditures, and overall wellbeing.